KyleJHarper/tyche/README.md

 ====
 Latest Changelog Entries

+**[2016-03-27]**
+*Released version 0.0.10 which changed list associations by merging everything into a single list and relying on buffer attributes for distinguishing compressed vs raw.
+Performance of the list has gone up by many factors (4-10x).*

+*The last area of performance (short of architectural redesign) is improving cache hits in the CPU.
+Specifically locality and keeping similar data (e.g.: all the SkiplistNodes of a given level) in the same consecutive pages.*

 **[2016-03-08]**
 *Released version 0.0.9 which added a threshold before list restoration is allowed for a victimized (compressed) buffer.
 Lowers contention dramatically and helps provide a balance.
 See VERSIONS.history for more.*